 WalkWise was built because of our grandparents, and now we want everyone to have access to the technology that has provided us with so much as our loved ones have aged.
 With the idea born in 2016 between Massachusetts and Oregon, WalkWise (formerly WalkSmart) has been based in North Dakota since 2016.

 Founder & CEO

-Peter runs the day-to-day activities of the company, including product development, manufacturing, and sales.
+Peter is the Founder & CEO of WalkWise, and is focused on saving lives and helping older adults maintain their independence through innovative technologies.
 He earned a Master's of Science in Mechanical Engineering from the Massachusetts Institute of Technology (MIT) for his work on the automated manufacturing of micro-fluidic devices.
 He is a founding member of the MIT Hyperloop Team, who won the inaugural SpaceX Hyperloop Design Competition and built the world's first functional Hyperloop Pod prototype.
 He was a founding member and Director of the MIT Water Innovation Prize, where he managed a diverse organizing team.
 Their work resulted in a series of entrepreneurship workshops and the award of $30,000 in grants.
 While at MIT, he took courses in product design, entrepreneurship, manufacturing, and robotics.
 He was the lead engineer on the Otter Infant Warming System project with Design that Matters, which is now being deployed in hospitals around the world.
 While studying at the University of Portland during his undergraduate degree, he won the Dean's award and interned at Biotronik, a medical device manufacturer.